andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 year man would color his interpretation of the song.
 Because every single person who enjoys art brings their own life story to it.

-The most wonderful part of Mark's piece is the fact that there's no message.
-There's no agenda.
-He presents the world the way he sees it and allows the audience to come to their own conclusion.

-At least that's my conclusion.

 It's such a unique and captivating piece that every single audience member walks away from the performance with a different perspective.
 The first time I watched a recording of the piece I made an immediate connection to what I considered the